© All Rights Reserved fenderson

 - Qantas with flights to 62 airports across Australia.

 - Virgin Australia services 27 airports across Australia.

 - Jetstar is a budget airline servicing 21 airports across Australia.

 Well maintained roads lead into New South Wales from neighbouring states as well as from the ACT (Canberra).
 There are many crossings from Victoria and several good ones to and from Queensland.
-To and from South Australia, the main crossing is east of Broken Hill.
+To and from South Australia, the main crossing is west of Broken Hill.

 Many other outback roads that lead into New South Wales require a 4wd vehicle.